ruby-grape/grape-swagger/UPGRADING.md

 ### Upgrading to >= 0.25.0

 The global tag set now only includes tags for documented routes.
-This behaviour has impact in particular for calling the documtation of a specific route.
+This behaviour has impact in particular for calling the documentation of a specific route.

 ### Upgrading to >= 0.21.0